homebridge/homebridge-syno-spk/README.md

 #### Dependencies

-This package will leverage the Synology supplied NodeJS package if installed ( Which is required on DSM version < 7.2 )
+This package will leverage the Synology supplied NodeJS v18 package

 #### Add the Homebridge Synology Package Source: